Hiking in Italy: The 8 Best Routes in the Dolomites

 Embarking on our Tre Cime hut-to-hut trek entails a four-stage journey around the Tre Cime.
 On average, you'll cover a distance of 6 to 7 kilometers per day.
 Without interruptions and at a relaxed pace, each stage lasts approximately 3 to 4 hours.
 The trails are well-marked, devoid of technical challenges.
 While physical fitness is a prerequisite for this hike, it remains an ideal choice for anyone seeking to savor the rugged beauty of the Dolomites over a few approachable days.
 Explore our family-friendly hut-to-hut trekking offers here.

-7) Hallmark of The Dolomites: Tre Cime di Lavaredo
+7) Hallmark of the Dolomites: Tre Cime di Lavaredo

 8) The Granite Dolomites: Alta Via del Granito